 Well said.
 As Deming would say management’s responsibility is to work on improving the system (to allow everyone in the system to do great work).
-This encompasses a wide variety of things.
-Creating sensible hiring processes.
-Designing systems that allow people to do great work and take pride in what they do.
-Providing a system of education and training.
+This encompasses a wide variety of things, including:

 Instead, they want to achieve greatness on their own — which can be a worthy goal.
 It’s just a terrible goal for a manager.
 Good managers are relentlessly focused on helping the people they work for perform at their best.

 There certainly is something about MBA graduates that they often focus on measuring how important they are and how much they should be paid.
 I believe his statement that “managers should be dedicated to helping others achieve greatness.”
 This can run counter to performance appraisals schemes where people have to claim responsibility for successes in order to get more cash.